olivier-carrere/redaction-technique.org/src/content/docs/en/Process/tester-les-produits-pour-les-documenter.md

 ---
-title: "Testing products to document them".
+title: "Testing products to document them."
 description: "A Chinese tale tells how blind people came face to face with an elephant."
 ---